graffenwalder/growPi/README.md

 # growPi

 Raspberry pi, with GrovePi+ to read plant data.
 Data is saved to `temp.csv`.
 Takes a picture on every interval.
-If moisture readings are "Dry", for 3 consecutive intervals, the waterpump will activate.
+If moisture readings are "Dry" for 3 consecutive intervals, the waterpump will activate.

 Current sensors: moisture, light, temperature, humidity and distance.